-Brafa in the Galleries runs from January 27-31 and we will feature British paintings and works on paper by Auerbach, Bomberg, Kossoff and others, and sculpture by Adams, Armitage, Butler, Chadwick, Hepworth, Moore and Turnbull.
+BRAFA in the Galleries runs from January 27-31 and we will feature British paintings and works on paper by Auerbach and Kossoff, and sculpture by Butler, Chadwick and Moore.
 Contemporary sculpture by gallery artist Sean Henry and Korean artist Kwang Young Chun is included.

 Head of JYM III, 1980

 Private Collection (purchased from the above)

 William Feaver, Frank Auerbach, published by Rizzoli, no. 428

 Frank Auerbach ‘Recent Work’ 13 January – 11 February, 1983, Cat No 31, Marlborough Fine Art, London

 Auerbach met Juliet Yardley Mills in 1956, when she was working as a model at Sidcup College of Art.
 He began to paint her the following year, and continued to do so, at his studio in Camden, every Wednesday and Sunday, until 1997.
 As with all his repeated sitters, Auerbach developed an acute awareness of posture and mood:

 I notice something when people first come and sit and think, they do things with their faces.
 It’s when they’ve become tired and stoical the essential head becomes clearer.
 They become more themselves as they become tired. ₁